 Every submodule of is finitely generated.

 Let's take a look at how the above proposition is proved.
 First assume is Noetherian.
 Let be any nonempty collection of submodules of but suppose, towards a contradiction, that does not contain a maximal element.
 Choose any .
 By assumption is not maximal (as has no maximal member), so there is some with .
 But then cannot be maximal either, so there is some in with .
-Continuing as such, using the Axiom of Choice we can then construct an infinite strictly increasing sequence of submodules, violating our assumption that is Noetherian.
+Continuing as such, using the Axiom of Choice we can construct an infinite strictly increasing sequence of submodules, violating our assumption that is Noetherian.
 So, (1) implies (2).

 Now assume (2) holds and let be any submodule of .
 Let be the collection of all finitely generated submodules of .
 By assumption (2) this collection contains a maximal element , which by definition of is finitely generated.
 We claim .
 Suppose not, so that there is some .
 Then the submodule generated by and is a finitely generated submodule of that is strictly larger than , violating the maximality of .
 Thus, we must have and hence is finitely generated.
 So (2) implies (3).